mightymos/ReedTripRadio/README.md

 Some Sonoff Bridge(s) contain an onboard EFM8BB1 which can additionally be flashed to support more radio protocols with [Portisch](https://github.com/Portisch/RF-Bridge-EFM8BB1 "Portisch").
 I originally thought this would be helpful but apparently most rc-switch protocols are not supported.

-You can also use a generic 433 MHz receiver and controller flashed with [rc-switch](https://github.com/sui77/rc-switch).
+You can also use a generic 433 MHz receiver and controller using [rc-switch](https://github.com/sui77/rc-switch) library.

 ### Wireless door/window sensor
 | Source | Link | Price (USD) |